Sholofly/arrisdcx960/README.md

 ## Possible countries/providers
 Want to find out if your box/provider can be added in the future?
 Please go to the [Horizon site in your country](https://www.horizon.tv).
-If the web interface looks familiar please contact me end lets figure that out.
+If the web interface looks familiar please contact me and lets figure that out.

 Next countries do have that familiar web interface but I don't have enough info to be able to add them to the support list.
 | Country | Web app URL